Go Short 2020 Cancellation

 Is there an animation program or a documentary program?

 In most programs all genres are mixed.
 This means animations; documentaries and fiction films can be found in one screening.
-We also have screenings with films of a specific theme or genre like Hungarian Shorts: New Animations, Documentary Favorites or Horror Shorts
+We also have screenings with films of a specific theme or genre like Dutch Animation Classics, Documentary Favorites or Late Night: Horror Shorts.

 Can I switch screening rooms during a program?